andrewc0de/CheatX/README.md

 CheatX is a multitool designed in LuaU for the popular mutliplayer sandbox game, Roblox.
 Join the Discord server [here](https://discord.gg/qBJDhNQKsJ) for future updates, changelogs, and more!

+> When searching for a versatile script to gain an advantage over other players in various games, we aim to make CheatX the first choice that comes to mind.
+Boasting a comprehensive user interface, a feature-rich ESP, and a hitbox expander that simplifies the process of damaging and targeting players, CheatX offers a plethora of tools designed to enhance your gaming experience, in any game.

 To use CheatX, simply copy and paste the following script into your executor of choice, and modify the globals to your desired settings:

 ```lua